 - be currently pursuing a major in AAAS

-This award recognizes excellence in student research and writing in the disciplines of African & African American Studies (AAAS).
+This award recognizes excellence in student research and writing in the the fields of African & African American Studies (AAAS).
+Faculty and students may nominate research papers or projects, as well as critical and creative pieces, in any written form, from AAAS classes and classes cross-listed with the department.

 Eligibility:

-- have written the paper for an AAAS-owned or cross-listed course with an AAAS faculty member (primary, joint, or secondary)
+- Have written the paper for an AAAS owned or cross-listed course with an AAAS faculty member (primary, joint, or secondary)

 Eligibility: